 Or maybe you want to go for something a little bit lighter for a change?
 Oktoberfest does not only cater for meat-eaters.
 You can easily find traditional Bavarian fish dishes in some of the tents that will make you consider your meat appetite.

 In that case, you should go and try the tent of Fischer-Vroni or Fisch-Bäda where the menus include a selection of smocked “fish on a stick” (steckerlfisch), grilled fish and seafood and even two or three prawn coconut curry types.

 Fancy some sweetness afterwards?

 After a belly full of Bavarian low-gluten delicacies, don’t even think of a desert in any of the big tents at the Wiesen.
 They are definitely not for us gluten-sensitive people…

 However, as in many other fairs around the world, you can always find stands offering sugar-and-cinnamon coated nuts and sugar cotton all around.
 Even chocolate-covered fresh fruits are available everywhere and safe to eat.

 Not too bad after all, right?.
 It probably looks a bit better than you thought, doesn’t it?.

 One more advice.
-You should always check the menu online of the tent you plan to go to.
-By law all dishes in the menu are required to be labeled according to their content of potential food allergens, and gluten is one of them.
+You should always check the menus online of the tents you plan to visit.
+By law, all dishes in the menu are required to be labelled according to their content of potential food allergens, and gluten is one of them.

 Also, just use your common sense and avoid putting stuff in your mouth when in doubt.
-You can always ask the waiters serving you, but there is a very high probability that they do not know and you might be risking it unnecessarily.
-Of course, it all depends on your level of sensitivity to gluten and you know your body better than anybody else.
+You can always ask the waiters, but there is a very high probability that they do not know and you might be risking it.
+Of course, it all depends on your level of sensitivity to gluten and you know your body better than anyone else.

 And remember, a day at Oktoberfest can get crazy very quickly so whatever you drink, drink responsibly.